CharlesLedger/charlesledger.github.io/_posts/2019-07-01-Unfixable-Key-Extraction-Attack-on-Trezor.md

 - It also applies on Trezor T
 - It can not be patched by a firmware upgrade
 - It's very reliable and particularly cheap

+## Takeaway
+A physical access to a Trezor One, Trezor T, Keepkey, or B-wallet allows an attacker to extract the 12/24-words within a few minutes using a low-cost setup (~100$), with a very high reproducibility (we had 100% success).
+We finally proved it can be fully automated allowing anyone to use it in case someone would sell the Extraktor box (similar to old Playstation hacks).
+**This attack can not be fixed**.
+The only mitigation is to use a **strong** passphrase: we recommend 37 random characters to maintain the same level of security.